HomeCompaniesArga Labs

 Founder

-Phillip is the Co-founder and CEO of Arga Labs.
-He previously built an internal dev tool at Amazon to automate complex engineering workflows.
-This resulted in 10+ recurring weeks/year of engineer hours saved across multiple teams, and prevented VP escalations due to bug issues.
-Before that, he was a fencer on the Canadian Junior National Team.
+Co-founder & CEO @ Arga Labs.
+Built an internal dev tool @ Amazon to automate complex engineering workflows, resulted in 10+ recurring weeks/year of engineer hours saved across multiple teams, and prevented VP escalations due to bug issues.
+Before that, I was a fencer on the Canadian Junior National Team and researched cognitive systems at UBC

 Akira Tong